burgundy. I obsess.

 I love this sweater.
 The rivets are brass colored, but I will paint them with silver nail polish now that I know I’m keeping it.
 This is also a little more on the red side, but still close to pure burgundy.
 I wore it to church with this black pencil skirt and riding boots, and I can’t wait to pair it with black jeans, dark wash jeans, and another pair of pants you will see below.
 It’s a fall-weight sweater, and quite fitted.
 I’m wearing an XS, but wish I had a small so I could layer with it.

-This is another pair of corduroy pants that are on the far red end of the spectrum, and the color is so different from the first pair, I think I’m keeping both.
-I paired the color with turquoise again, and I love it.
+This is another pair of corduroy pants that are on the far red end of the spectrum, and the color is so different from the first pair, but the color is good!
+I paired the color with turquoise again, and while I love the color combo, I don’t love this outfit.
+It’s just not me.
 These pants run big (always), and I’m wearing a 2 in them.
 I’m not a size 2.
 I’m a 4 at Express.
 A 4 or 6 (really I’m a 5.
 Can we get a size 5?) at J. Crew, 4 at Banana Republic.
 They also come in skinny.
 They are the exact same color as the striped sweater up top, and I might just wear them together some time.
 Does it look right to you?

 Lipsense 2x purple reign, 1x flygirl.